Anton-Latukha/docker-tensorflow-haskell-ihaskell/notes/did.md

 * For them, tensorflow/haskell, do their laziness "# TODO: move the setup step to the docker script."
 That enables possibility of Tensorflow-Haskell + IHaskell
 * Push/ask tensorflow/haskell devs to make new release of bindings and publish it on Hackage/Stackage

+6.
+Dids:
+* Made a hand build.
+Receiving and compiling private code into binary packages.
+And taking that process written.
+* Solved SSH host acceptance (git@ uses SSH, while github.com is unknown host that can be approved only interactively)
+* Made private packages process clean all tracks.
+Removing keys and sources, so only compiled versions present, and any possible shell history are cleaned by Docker itself. (but in default push - COPY keys layer going to be preserved.
+I have handfull of variants how to tweak that, including internal AWS secrets also)
+* Tested build
+* Tested -O2 build
+* Made Ansible playbook to deploy to AWS
+* Done many different additional research&testing on both host and GCE

 5.
 Dids: